Virus delay, sexism row: Tokyo's turbulent Olympic timeline - RFI

 From a historic coronavirus postponement, to a sexism row prompting its top organiser to resign, the Tokyo 2020 Olympics have faced many hurdles.

-As the pandemic rages, with less than six months until the Games begin, it's still uncertain what this summer's event will look like -- if it happens at all.
+As the pandemic rages, with just over five months until the Games begin, it's still uncertain what this summer's event will look like -- if it happens at all.

 Here, AFP chronicles Tokyo's Olympic journey: